-SOME TIPS FOR SUSTAINABLE SHARING OF YOUR WEDDING PHOTOS:
+TIPS FOR SUSTAINABLE SHARING OF PHOTOS:

-Don't geotag your exact location: Even if you don't have a ton of followers, including exact geotags or hashtags of fragile environments can result in cumulative damage to that environment.
+Think before geotagging your exact location.
+Even if you don't have a ton of followers, including exact geotags or hashtags of fragile environments, without the proper context and including Leave No Trace information result in cumulative damage to that environment.
+Consider possible impacts before tagging (or geotagging) specific locations.
 Depending on the specifics of the area, you may choose to tag a general location if any at all.
+Learning the location's history can also inform your choice.

-Be Mindful of What Your Images Portray: Give some thought to what your images may encourage others to do, and what the impact of those actions may be.
+Be mindful of what your images portray.
+Give some thought to what your images may encourage others to do, and what the impact of those actions may have.
 Images that demonstrate good Leave No Trace practices and stewardship increase the likelihood that others will emulate this behavior.
 Be mindful of the platform you have and the people you reach when sharing.

-Kindly Educate & Include information on Leave No Trace: Given the millions of social media users in the world, think of the incredible potential that social media has to educate outdoor enthusiasts!
+Kindly educate and include information on Leave No Trace.
+Given the millions of social media users in the world, think of the incredible potential that social media has to educate outdoor enthusiasts!
 When you share your images, it's always a good idea to include the relevant information on how you kept your event sustainable in that area.
 You never know what other couples might see your photos-and that's an amazing way to ensure that your wedding location stays beautiful for years to come.

-THAT'S A WRAP!
+THAT'S A WRAP

-I hope this guide will help you enjoy getting married in a beautiful outdoor location while also helping protect, it so we can all enjoy it in the future.
+I hope this guide will help you enjoy getting married in a beautiful outdoor location while also helping protect is so we can all enjoy it in the future.